PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 safe-binary route.
 Production remains unchanged.
 Focused and affected sequential validation report `2 passed, 1 xfailed` and `426 passed, 1 xfailed`; the sole expected failure is the absent owner.

+The latest checkpoint implements that boundary as one context-owned stage.
+It forwards the unchanged suffix context and duplicate-Transpose policy first, then passes the exact embedded pass context to safe-binary recovery.
+Both raw results and their identities are preserved.
+Only the first two observation locals are replaced; phase neighbors, wrappers, quantized-activation recovery, and the later final three-stage route are unchanged.

+Focused `5`, affected `429`, and standard `92 / 55 / 196 / 2 / 11` sequential
+tests pass.
+TensorFlow isolation and the exactly 128-ID/128-owner phase store remain unchanged, while the unconsumed-result inventory decreases from 47 to 46.